matblair/SWEN30006/README.md

         git fetch

+Then merge to update your branch to master

+        git merge master

 This will then track the remote branches I have setup on the server I have created the branches on the server already so you can use those, they are james for Jamie, joana for Joana and champ for Champ.
 Now you can work with the branch you have, and it shouldn't affect the master branch.
 You can commit to that branch as follows